hmalphettes/terramer/README.md

 Excuse golang noob-ness: this is my excuse to re-learn golang inspired by the masters: https://github.com/hashicorp/terraform/.

+Currently using terraform as a library following this code: https://github.com/johandry/platformer/blob/master/platformer.go As we get to learn the terraform code better, we may end-up with a different mechanism to get into the customize the graph output command.

 # License

 Same than Terraform: Mozilla Public License V2